-VR is getting a lot of mixed opinions at the moment.
-You've got people saying it’s the next big thing for gaming.
-Read our thoughts!
+VR is getting a lot of mixed reactions at the moment.
+Some are saying it’s the next big thing for gaming.
+Here are our thoughts!

 Virtual Reality or VR is getting a lot of mixed opinions at the moment.
 On one side, you've got people saying it's the next big thing for gaming, and it will redefine the gaming market.
 On the other side, you've got people saying it's overpriced and will be a fad like 3D glasses were.